-While there are many ways a muscle can fatigue during a workout, by targeting just one (acidity), performance can be enhanced.
+There are many ways a muscle can fatigue during a workout.

-Well, beta-alanine is a popular supplement because it gets converted into carnosine in the body, which then accumulates in the muscles.
+Beta-alanine is a popular supplement because it gets converted into carnosine in the body, which then accumulates in the muscles, which reduces acidity.

 This, in turn, increases the amount of work they can do before crapping out.

 The mechanism whereby beta-alanine enhances performance is similar to that of sodium bicarbonate.